FaisalRana/Project5/readme.md

 - Test 4 - Returns age for Mars in years
 - Test 5 - Returns age in Jupiter in years
 - Test 6 - Determines life expetency on earth and returns time left.
 - Test 7 - Determines life expectency on other planets and returns time left.
+- Test 8 - If a person has lived longer than the life expectancy, it will tell them how much longer they have lived.

 ## Program setup instructions
 To view, access the Github pages site in your preferred browser.